stevana/armstrong-distributed-systems/docs/implementing-behaviours.md

 lets implement behaviours without them.

 Let's start with the perhaps most useful worker behaviour, `gen_server`.
-We said in the previous post that behaviours are interfaces, so lets define that first:
+We said in the previous post that behaviours are interfaces, so lets define that first.

+I'll use pseudo code in order to try to be accessible to the wider community.
+This pseudo language might have some features that your favorite language doesn't have, but don't dispair I'll try to provide workarounds in the footnotes.

 > interface `GenServer` parametrised by the types for *state*, *input* and *output*
 > and requiring the functions: